kingaszk/Transition-rates/README.md

 **python dalton_transitions.py edma.log edme.log soc.log**

-The example for the adenine-uracil base pair calculations can be found in the proper directories.
 If there is any trouble, the manuals can be found here:
 1. https://manual.q-chem.com/5.2/Ch7.S3.SS6.html
 2. http://www.momap.net.cn/archives/docs/MOMAP_Tutorial_02_Irppy3.pdf